 From Family Fun to Twilight Treats

-This was a very strange and hectic week for me.
+It’s been a very strange and hectic week.
 While I was enjoying my film-watching early on, I began the realise the tidal wave of work was ready to hit me as that time came again: school-time.

 It’s strange to think that it will be my final time that I return to school.
 After these five weeks, I am (finally) free of the groggy early mornings, stress of ever-looming exams, and generally having your hand held through most of your life.